Home

 This morning we’ll sail the Wachau Valley en route to Vienna.
 A scenic journey through this UNESCO World Heritage Site, featuring terraced vineyards, picturesque towns, and ancient castles.
 Just 25 miles long, the Wachau Valley has been inhabited since prehistoric times, the rolling bends and access to fresh water too attractive to ignore for centuries.
 We’ll pass remnants of castles, churches and villages dating all the way back to the Dark Ages on this scenic stretch.
 People going about their daily business amidst one of the most beautiful regions in Europe.
 These are those towns that look the way we think all of idyllic Europe should look.
 Picture-perfect communities nearly hidden away by the mountains, with locals doing things not unlike they were done centuries ago.
 And that’s why ultimately UNESCO decided to add it to their list.
 Not just for the beauty, but for the cultural landscape.
 Seeing these beautiful towns and vineyards along the Wachau Valley can only be properly appreciated from the water which is a true highlight during our journey.
 As we sail, enjoy a fascinating afternoon talk by an expert on the gay history of Vienna.
 Vienna was an important city for progressive thinkers and researchers around sexuality in the late 19th century and the fun and interesting factoids definitely put color to our next stop along this journey!

 This evening we arrive in Vienna as we enjoy our cocktail reception on deck with special entertainment.
-We then make our way to dinner onboard and enjoy the opportunity to disembark this evening to enjoy Vienna’s gay nightlife scene.
-Austria’s capital has a vibrant and active community and is often referred to as Austria’s “queer capital”.
-The city offers a variety of gay bars, clubs, and saunas, and it is considered a safe city for queer people.
-Join Metamorkid and Kelly Heelton, your hosts for this evening’s festive BearCruise.com pub crawl to some of the most popular watering holes!
+We then make our way to dinner onboard before disembarking to experience Vienna’s vibrant gay nightlife scene.
+Often called Austria’s “queer capital,” the city offers a wide variety of gay bars, clubs, and saunas and is considered one of the safest cities in Europe for queer people.

 The grand dame of the Danube, Vienna was the heart of the Austro-Hungarian Empire and remains, to this day, the political and cultural center of Austria.
 Klimt painted here; Beethoven and Mozart composed here; Freud developed his theories here.
 It’s a treasure trove of splendid architecture, astonishing art collections, and inviting cafés—and today it is yours to explore.

-After free time in the heart of the city, return to the Transcend Evolve for a festive Viennese inspired reception and dinner as we make our way to Budapest.
+After enjoying some free time in the heart of the city, we return to the Transcend Evolve for a festive Viennese-inspired reception and dinner as we make our way to Budapest.

 Following a relaxing morning onboard, we arrive at the iconic city of Budapest, known as the “Paris of the East” and we’ll dock very near the beautiful 19th-Century Chaine Bridge connecting the hilly Old Town of Buda with the flat but vibrant district of Pest.
 Following lunch onboard, we’ll start our tour at Heroes’ Square by the iconic Millennium Monument with statues featuring the Seven Chieftains of the Magyars and the Memorial Stone of Heroes.
 We’ll then continue to two of Europe’s most important synagogues at Dohány Street Synagogue and Rumbach Street Synagogue, as well as St Stephen’s Basilica, a neoclassical cathedral named for the first King of Hungary.
 Before returning to the ship for dinner, we’ll learn how Hungary has been home to a great number of accomplished musicians, including the famous Franz Liszt, who established a university for music in Budapest in 1875.
 To this day, the Franz Liszt Academy is still a world-famous conservatory, with degree programs in classical instruments, singing, conducting, and composing.
 Take a guided tour of the academy today, culminating in an orchestra performance by some of the current students.